 Full Form of SBI – State Bank of India

 The Full form of SBI stands for STATE BANK OF INDIA.
 The State Bank of India is a public sector financial institution and multinational company.
-The bank holds 23 percent of market share in the banking industry in terms of asset base and 25 percent share in loans and deposit segments making it the largest statutory financial services organization in India.
+The bank holds 23 percent of market share in the banking industry in terms of asset base and 25 percent share in loans and deposit segments, making it the largest statutory financial services organization in India.

-The Vision of SBI is to adopt the role of most preferred and trusted financial services provider worldwide.
+The Vision of SBI is to adopt the role of most preferred and trusted financial services providers worldwide.
 They believe in customers first and take customer satisfaction with utmost priority.
 They want to be a leader in the banking industry and provide a wide range of banking services to their personal and commercial entities.

 - The bank was founded as the bank of Calcutta in the period of 1806 to offer general banking services to the Indians.

-- In 1840, the Bank of Bombay was incorporated followed by the incorporation of the Bank of Madras in 1843.
+- In 1840, the Bank of Bombay was incorporated, followed by the incorporation of the Bank of Madras in 1843.